WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 ### Workshop
 # Stacked to horizontal
-Learn how bootstrap rearanges the grid based on the screen size.
+Learn how bootstrap rearranges the grid based on the screen size.

 **Act:**
 - Navigate to [this]( https://www.w3schools.com/bootstrap/bootstrap_grid_examples.asp) website.
     - Look at the code examples and try them out (green buttons)
     - You'll have to resize your browser window quite often

 > If you have a smartphone, navigate to the aforementioned website  and try out the examples.
-The pages will adjust themself due to Bootstrap's grid system.
+The pages will adjust themselfs due to Bootstrap's grid system.

 ---
 class: dark